PascalCorpsman/FPC_DOOM/differences.md

 - Reduced HUD

 ### Silent fist option

 In DOOM every weapon makes noises and therefore wakes up all the enemies.
 In FPC_DOOM you could set the "fistisquit" flag.
 If set, "shooting" by punching with the fist does not make any noise.
 But if you do not kill a opponent in one shot, this opponent will scream and that will be heared.
 This feature makes most sense when playing in bersek mode.

 ### Savegames

-Savegames are not compatible to any other DOOM version!
+ATM there are no savegames available, but even if the will be not compatible to any other DOOM version!
+This is due to the fact that it seems that DOOM tries to store pointers in the savegames, and as FPC DOOM is running on 64-Bit it will never be compatible to 32-Bit pointer storages.

 ## Key settings